uccross/skyhookdm-workflows/rook/README.md

 ## Booting up a Kubernetes cluster in Cloudlab

+> If a Kubernetes cluster is already available, copy the Kubernetes config file to a `kubeconfig/config` file and skip this step.

 ```bash
 # generate the .env file and populate it
 $ cp .env.example .env